encode/django-rest-framework/docs/tutorial/6-resource-orientated-projects.md

     urlpatterns = api.urlpatterns

-### Do you need a serializer at all?
+### Do you need a resource at all?

-In the preceding example, the `Serializer` classes don't define any custom values (yet).
-As a result, the default model serializer will be provided.
-If you are happy with the default serializer, you don't need to define a `Serializer` object at all -- you can register the resource without providing a `Serializer` description.
+In the preceding example, the `Resource` classes don't define any custom values (yet).
+As a result, the default model resource will be provided.
+If you are happy with the default resource, you don't need to define a `Resource` object at all -- you can register the resource without providing a `Resource` description.
 The preceding example could be simplified to:

     from djangorestframework.routers import DefaultResourceRouter